dev-luqman/Dev-Blogs/blogs/Prometheus_node_exporter/README.md

 ### Prometheus Configuration Improvement
-Further installation is required to be configure for the previous  instance [` Prometheus Server `](../Prometheus_setUp/README.md) so that he can collect the  exported  dat and monitor the new created server as well
+Further installation is required to be configure for the previous  instance [` Prometheus Server `](../Prometheus_setUp/README.md) so that he can collect the  exported  data and monitor the new created server as well

 ### Follow along please